VI-CuRL: Stabilizing Verifier-Independent RL Reasoning via Confidence-Guided Variance Reduction: Introduction

 To address this instability, curriculum learning presents a promising direction, proposing to train models on a sequence of progressively harder examples to improve convergence \citep{bengio2009curriculum, shi2025continual}.
 While curriculum-based approaches for RLVR, such as Adaptive Curriculum Reinforcement Finetuning (AdaRFT) \citep{chang2024adarft} and Variance-based Curriculum Reinforcement Learning (VCRL) \citep{jiang2025vcrl}, have been proposed, they are verifier-dependent and rely on verifier-provided information to construct the curriculum.
 While in verifier-free scenarios, however, the destructive impact of variance is far more severe, and such external guidance is absent \citep{zhang2025nofree}.
 Therefore, we propose \textbf{Verifier-Independent Curriculum Reinforcement Learning (VI-CuRL)}, as illustrated in Figure~\ref{fig:intro_concept}.
-Instead of relying on the variance of external training data \citep{zhang2025nofree} or signals from verifiers \citep{lightman2024letsverify, zhou2025reinforcing}, VI-CuRL leverages the model's intrinsic confidence as a proxy for sample difficulty.
-Specifically, we define confidence as the length-normalized negative entropy of the generation.
+VI-CuRL uses an annealed curriculum to stabilize RL process with confidence as the curriculum metric.
+Instead of relying on the variance of external training data \citep{zhang2025nofree} or signals from verifiers \citep{lightman2024letsverify, zhou2025reinforcing}, VI-CuRL leverages an intrinsic prompt-level curriculum score, which instantiated as entropy-derived confidence, as a verifier-free curriculum statistic for data selection.
 As justified by our variance decomposition, this selection mechanism specifically targets and reduces the action variance and problem variance terms, which are the primary drivers of instability.
-By prioritizing high-confidence samples in the early stages, our method achieves a favorable bias-variance balance.
+By prioritizing high-confidence samples that form a lower-uncertainty subset in the early stages, our method achieves a favorable bias-variance balance.
 We guarantee that, as the curriculum progresses, the surrogate objective asymptotically converges to the true objective, ensuring both stability and final performance.

 In this work, we formalize the variance collapse phenomenon in verifier-independent RL and provide a rigorous theoretical framework that justifies our intrinsic curriculum approach.
 We implement VI-CuRL and evaluate it across challenging logic and mathematical reasoning benchmarks, demonstrating that it effectively prevents the training collapse observed in standard baselines.
 Our results show that VI-CuRL achieves performance competitive with oracle-verified methods, offering a scalable and stable path for applying RL to the vast array of domains where ground-truth verification remains out of reach.